Prenatal Care

 Regular Office Visits

-Regularly scheduled visits with physician, midwife, or certified nurse practitioner are needed to ensure healthy development of baby.
+Regularly scheduled visits with Physician, Midwife, or Certified Nurse Practitioner are needed to ensure healthy development of baby.
 Healthcare providers can detect health problems early when mothers are seen regularly.
 Early treatment can cure or prevent health problems.
-Regularly scheduled visits during pregnancy are essential to assess both maternal and fetal health, growth and development, and to keep mom up-to-date with a recommended of testing.
+Regularly scheduled visits during pregnancy are essential to assess both maternal and fetal health, growth and development, and to keep mom up to date with recommended testing.
 Visits are scheduled monthly through the 28th week of pregnancy.
 During the third trimester, visits will occur every 2-3 weeks until 36 weeks.
 Visits will then occur weekly until delivery.

 What to Expect

-Later appointments in pregnancy include blood pressure check, measure of weight gain, measure of abdomen to check baby's growth, baby heart rate monitoring, and ultrasound tests if ordered by the physician.
+Later appointments in pregnancy include blood pressure check, urine check for protein, measure of weight gain, measure of abdomen to check baby's growth, baby heart rate monitoring, and ultrasound tests if ordered by the physician.

 Scheduled Tests